 - USC Beaufort housing and meal plans are outsourced through the Beaufort - Jasper Higher Education Commission.
 USC Beaufort collects room fees for distribution to the Commission based on an agreement.
 For USC Beaufort Housing Contract cancellation, fines, and damages please refer to USC Beaufort Housing contract and/or website for details on cancellation dates, charges, fines, and damage charges.
 Information will be updated annually.

-- USC Beaufort – All full time students who are not residing on campus will be required to purchase a 30 block per semester meal plan.
-A full time student is classified as a student taking 12 or more credit hours of instruction per semester.
+- USC Beaufort – All full-time students who are not residing on campus, will be required to purchase a 25 block per semester meal plan, at a minimum.
+A full-time student is classified as a student taking 12 or more credit hours of instruction per semester.

 - USC Upstate - Refer to USC Upstate website for list of parking and traffic violations schedule of fees and fines.